Airbus SE – Annual report – 31 December 2018

 In May 2014, the IASB issued IFRS 15 which establishes a single comprehensive framework for determining when to recognise revenue and how much revenue to recognise.
-IFRS 15 replaced the former revenue recognition standards IAS 18 “Revenue” and IAS 11 “Construction contracts” and related interpretations.
-The core principle of IFRS 15 is that an entity recognizes revenue to depict the transfer of control of the promised goods or/and services in an amount that reflects the consideration to which that entity is entitled.
+IFRS 15 replaced the former revenue recognition standards IAS 18 “Revenue” and IAS 11 “Construction Contracts” and related interpretations.
+The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of control of the promised goods or services (performance obligations) in an amount that reflects the consideration to which that entity is entitled.

 The Company adopted the new standard on 1 January 2018, using the full retrospective transition method.
-Accordingly, the Company restated the comparative 2017 results included in the first three months 2018 Unaudited Condensed Interim IFRS Consolidated Financial Statements.
+Accordingly, the Company restated the comparative 2017 results included in the 2018 IFRS Consolidated Financial Statements.
 The opening equity was restated as of 1 January 2017.

-- Several performance obligations are identified instead of recognising a single contract margin under IAS 11 (e.g. A400M, NH90 contracts).
-In some cases, the over time (e.g. percentage of completion (“PoC”) method) revenue recognition criteria are not fulfilled under IFRS 15.
-In particular, on A350 launch contracts, on A400M series production and certain NH90 contracts, revenue and production costs relative to the manufacture of aircraft are recognised at a point in time (e.g. upon delivery of the aircraft to the customer).
+– Several performance obligations are identified instead of recognising a single contract margin under IAS 11 (e.g. A400M, NH90 contracts).
+In some cases, the over time method (PoC method) revenue recognition criteria are not fulfilled under IFRS 15.
+In particular, for A350 launch contracts, A400M series production and certain NH90 contracts, revenue and production costs relative to the manufacture of aircraft are recognised at a point in time (e.g. upon delivery of the aircraft to the customer).

 – Under IFRS 15, measurement of the revenue takes into account variable consideration constraints in order to achieve high likelihood that a significant reversal of the recognised revenue will not occur in the future.
 The constraint in assessing revenue at completion for some contracts (A400M) generates a decrease in recognised revenue.

-- Under IFRS 15, for the application of the overtime method (PoC method), the measure of the progress towards complete satisfaction of performance obligations is based on inputs (i.e. cost incurred) rather than on outputs (i.e. milestones achieved).
-On Airbus current long-term construction contracts progress were usually measured based on milestones achieved (e.g. Tiger programme, satellites, orbital infrastructures).
-Under IFRS 15, Airbus measures progress of work performed using a cost-to-cost approach, whenever control of the work performed transfers to the customer over time.
+– For the application of the over time method (PoC method), the Company measures its progress towards complete satisfaction of performance obligations based on inputs (i.e. cost incurred) rather than on outputs (i.e. milestones achieved).
+For the Company’s current long-term construction contracts, progresses were usually measured based on milestones achieved (e.g. Tiger programme, satellites, orbital infrastructures).
+Under IFRS 15, the Company measures progress of work performed using a cost-to-cost approach, whenever control of the work performed transfers to the customer over time.

-IFRS 15 also impact the presentation of the revenue.
-Under IAS 18, Airbus recognised revenue based on the amount of its contracts with its customer, unless it has confirmation of the amount of the price concession.
-In contrast, IFRS 15 requires Airbus to estimate the amount of price concession in all cases and to treat the price concession as a reduction of revenue and cost of sales.
-Under IFRS 15, revenue and cost of sales decrease by the amount of the estimated concession granted by Airbus engine supplier to their customers.
+IFRS 15 also impacts the presentation of the revenue from the sales of engines.
+Under IAS 18, the Company recognised revenue based on the amount of its contracts with its customers, unless it had confirmation of the amount of the price concession.
+In contrast, IFRS 15 requires the Company to estimate the amount of price concession in all cases and to treat the price concession as a reduction of revenue and cost of sales.
+Under IFRS 15, revenue and cost of sales decrease by the amount of the estimated concession granted by the Company’s engine supplier to their customers.

-- A contract asset represents the company’s right to consideration in exchange for goods or services that the Company has transferred to a customer when that right is conditioned on something other than the passage of time (e.g. receivables recognised from the application of the PoC method before the Company has a right to invoice.
-These receivables were prior to the implementation of IFRS 15 reported within “trade receivables”).
+– A contract asset represents the Company’s right to consideration in exchange for goods or services that the Company has transferred to a customer when that right is conditioned by something other than the passage of time (e.g. revenue recognised from the application of the PoC method before the Company has a right to invoice.
+Prior to the implementation of IFRS 15, unbilled revenue was reported within “trade receivables”).